-Marketing data suggest the most common reason people buy bottle water is for health41.
-However, a World Health Organization report42 found that >90% of bottled water tested contained microplastics.
-Some were introduced through the bottling process and/or packaging methods.
-Others were present in the tap water but never removed prior to bottling due to no or poor-quality filtration systems43.
-To find out how water is purified prior to bottling, it's up to the consumer to contact the manufacturer if they want specifics44.
+Marketing data suggest the most common reason people buy bottled water is for health49.
+However, a World Health Organization report50 found that over 90% of bottled water tested contained microplastics.
+Some were introduced through the bottling process and/or packaging.
+Others were present in the tap water but never removed prior to bottling due to no or poor-quality filtration systems51.

-Additionally, many plastic water bottles contain phthalates45 and/or bisphenol-A (BPA)46 that can leach into the water.
-They are known endocrine disruptors linked to abnormal sexual development, have been shown to adversely affect reproductive health and development as well as may cause cancer^{47,48, 49}.
+Additionally, many plastic water bottles contain phthalates52 and/or bisphenol-A (BPA)53 that can leach into the water.
+They are known endocrine disruptors linked to abnormal sexual development, have been shown to adversely affect reproductive health and development as well as may cause cancer^{54,55,56}.